Dinesh0N/flamenco/README.md

   mapping from role to `flamenco-use` and `flamenco-view` capabilities
 - Run `./gulp`

 The core of Flamenco is built using Go and SQLite.
-Check out the source code on [projects.blender.org](https://projects.blender.org/studio/flamenco)
+Check out the new version of the source code on [projects.blender.org](https://projects.blender.org/studio/flamenco)